 Researches regarding Indonesia-China relations mostly focus on bilateral relation which lies on trade, such as Anne Booth[4] in her analysis concludes that the relationship between Indonesia and China is based on the principle of comparative advantage because Indonesia's exports to China are mostly in the form of raw materials, while China's exports to Indonesia are in the form of finished goods.
 Relations between the two countries are increasing because of regional commitments marked by the ASEAN-China Free Trade Agreement (AFTA) which has been in effect since 2010.
-Each country in the region has its own approach in managing trade relations between Indonesia and China based on the supporting factors that make the two countries need each other amid the increasing status of China as an important power in the future.
+Each country in the region has its own approach in managing trade relations with China.
+Juniar [5]also conducted the same study which discussed the trade relations between Indonesia and China based on the supporting factors that make the two countries need each other amid the increasing status of China as an important power in the future.